christopher-silvey/Beckin-Google-Injector/readme.txt

 No. Beckin Google Injector only injects tracking scripts.
 It does not add visible elements to your site’s front end.

 == Changelog ==

+= 1.0.3 =
+* Aligned GA4 and GTM markup with Google’s official install snippets by adding the standard <!-- Google tag (gtag.js) --> comment and wrapping the GTM loader script with <!-- Google Tag Manager --> comments.
+* Wrapped the GTM <noscript> iframe with matching <!-- Google Tag Manager (noscript) --> comments for clarity.
+No functional tracking changes, just cleaner, more familiar markup.

 = 1.0.2 =
 * Updated GTM implementation to bootstrap dataLayer and push the standard gtm.js event before the GTM script runs.